Equine Science

 • Nutrition

-At the end of the year you'll make an informed choice about where to spend your work placement.
+At the end of the year you will make an informed choice about where to spend your work placement if you wish to complete one.

-In your Final Year you'll specialise further by choosing some optional modules.
-You'll also produce a dissertation on a subject of your choice.
+In your Final Year you will specialise further by choosing between optional modules.
+You will also produce a Scientific Project on a subject of your choice and have the chance to publish this or present aspects of your research at conferences.

 Student taking notes